 - CSCI 4061 will only be allowing the following students access: CSCI B.S. declared majors, CSCI B.A. declared majors, CSCI M.S. students, CSCI Ph.D. students, data science M.S. students, computer engineering declared majors, electrical engineering declared majors, electrical engineering M.S. students, electrical engineering Ph.D. students, information technology infrastructure declared majors

-Pre-majors in CLA and CSE won’t be able to register for these courses until they are admitted to majors.
-Permission numbers won’t be given out to pre-major students.
+Pre-major students in CLA and CSE won’t be able to register for these courses until they are admitted to the major.
+Permission numbers will not be given out to pre-major students.
+Permission numbers will not be given to Computer Science Minor students.

 CSCI classes with undergraduate AND graduate versions